jneug/typst-finite/src/cmd.typ

 ///
 /// -> automaton
 #let create-automaton(
+  /// Automaton specification.
+  /// -> spec | transition-table
   spec,
+  /// The list of state names in the automaton. #typ.v.auto uses
+  /// the keys of #arg[spec].
+  /// -> array
   states: auto,
+  /// The name of the initial state. #typ.v.auto uses the first
+  /// key in #arg[spec].
+  /// -> str
   initial: auto,
+  /// The list of final states. #typ.v.auto uses the last
+  /// key in #arg[spec].
+  /// -> array
   final: auto,
+  /// The list of all inputs, the automaton uses. #typ.v.auto
+  /// uses the inputs provided in #arg[spec].
   inputs: auto,
 ) = {
   // TODO: (jneug) add asserts to react to malicious specs